Forest of Bowland Farmer Group

 Dairy Cow taken by Mark TattersallQuarterly e-newsletters

 Members received quarterly e-newsletters.
 Please click on the links to read the e-newsletters sent out so far.
-Sign up to the group to receive them direct to your email address -

 Click here to view and download our helpful list of contacts within the local area who can offer advice on different aspects of farming.
 We hope this will prove useful and save you some time in trying to make contact with those you need!
 This will be updated as time goes on so do check back.